ADT Medical Alert: Costs, Systems, and Plans

 Sometimes, all a person needs is a caregiver to be notified of the situation.
 With that being said, those who experience a fall with an ADT Health medical alert system will go through the following steps:

-There are no automatic monthly tests with ADT; however, every month a light will show up on the device reminding users to test their system for any technological damage.
-This testing ensures that the medical alert device is working even if it has not been used for an extended period of time.
+There are no automatic monthly tests with ADT; however, every month, a light will show up on the device reminding users to test their system for any technological damage.
+This testing ensures that the medical alert device works, even if not used for an extended period.

 To purchase a medical alert system from ADT, you’ll want to start by visiting their website.
 Here, you’ll be able to take a closer look at each of their systems and the costs and requirements of each one.
 When purchasing through their website, you can also add on additional devices such as lockboxes, wall buttons, or extra pendant or wristband buttons.